soneyahossain/hcc-gap-recommender/README.md

 To untar:

 ```
-# be sure to save the dowloaded file into $HCC_EXPERIMENTS
+# be sure to save the downloaded file into $HCC_EXPERIMENTS
 tar xvfz icse-2023-slices.tar.gz
 ```